Israeli PM Netanyahu 'cannot cling on to power much longer'

 |Arnon Mozes, the owner and publisher of Yedioth Ahronoth, one of Israel's leading newspapers, leaves a police investigation unit in Lod in January 2017 [File: Reuters]

-Police have also recommended Netanyahu be charged in Case 1000, in which he is suspected of receiving nearly $300,000 in gifts from businessmen in return for lessening their tax bills and providing them with investment opportunities.
+Police have also recommended Netanyahu be charged in Case 1000, in which he is suspected of receiving nearly $300,000 in gifts from businessmen, in return for lessening their tax bills and providing them with investment opportunities.

 A fourth investigation, Case 3000, has so far implicated a large number of Netanyahu's aides and former advisers, though not yet directly the prime minister.
 They are suspected of receiving bribes from a $2bn deal with a German manufacturer of Dolphin submarines, which are capable of carrying nuclear warheads.